 Also, Google Trends is another useful and free tool for choosing the best keywords.
 You can compare up to 5 similar keywords and their popularity overtime, so that you know which ones to focus on more.
 Note: If you don’t see anything come up, try filtering the results by your country instead of worldwide.

-4. Repeat the process for each of your products
+4. Repeat the process for each tour

 If you have multiple products, you will want to find travel related keywords for all of them.
 For example, let’s say you offer a city bike tour, but also a brewery bike tour.
 Although both fall in the same category and have the same seed keyword (bike tour), a person looking to book a city bike tour nearby won’t use the same search term as they would for the latter.